Investment: Growth investing

 Growth investors seek investments they believe are likely to have higher earnings or greater value in the future.
 To identify such stocks, growth investors often evaluate measures of current stock value as well as predictions of future financial performance.
 Growth investors seek profits through capital appreciation – the gains earned when a stock is sold at a higher price than what it was purchased for.
 The price-to-earnings (P/E) multiple is also used for this type of investment; growth stock are likely to have a P/E higher than others in its industry.
-According to Investopedia author Troy Segal and U.S. Department of State Fulbright fintech research awardee Julius Mansa, growth investing is best suited for investors who prefer relatively shorter investment horizons, higher risks, and aren’t seeking immediate cash flow through dividends.
+According to Investopedia author Troy Segal and U.S. Department of State Fulbright fintech research awardee Julius Mansa, growth investing is best suited for investors who prefer relatively shorter investment horizons, higher risks, and are not seeking immediate cash flow through dividends.

 Some investors attribute the introduction of the growth investing strategy to investment banker Thomas Rowe Price Jr., who tested and popularized the method in 1950 by introducing his mutual fund, the T. Rowe Price Growth Stock Fund.
-Price asserted that investors could reap high returns by “investing in companies that are well-managed in fertile fields.”
+Price asserted that investors could reap high returns by "investing in companies that are well-managed in fertile fields."

+A new form of investing that seems to have caught the attention of investors is Venture Capital.
+Venture Capital is independently managed dedicated pools of capital that focus on equity or equity-linked investments in privately held, high growth companies.

 Momentum investing

 Momentum investors generally seek to buy stocks that are currently experiencing a short-term uptrend, and they usually sell them once this momentum starts to decrease.
 Stocks or securities purchased for momentum investing are often characterized by demonstrating consistently high returns for the past three to twelve months.
 However, in a bear market, momentum investing also involves short-selling securities of stocks that are experiencing a downward trend, because it is believed that these stocks will continue to decrease in value.
 Essentially, momentum investing generally relies on the principle that a consistently up-trending stock will continue to grow, while a consistently down-trending stock will continue to fall.

 Economists and financial analysts have not reached a consensus on the effectiveness of using the momentum investing strategy.
-Rather than evaluating a company’s operational performance, momentum investors instead utilize trend lines, moving averages, and the Average Directional Index (ADX) to determine the existence and strength of trends.
+Rather than evaluating a company's operational performance, momentum investors instead utilize trend lines, moving averages, and the Average Directional Index (ADX) to determine the existence and strength of trends.